kopalite/ExpressWalker/README.md

 // 2.
 'TestDate1' property of Child objects, anywhere in Parent's hierarchy
 // 3.
 Any property of type CommonType, anywhere in Parent's hierarchy

-//Property setter: new value for property 'TestString1' is set by calling compiled expression '(old, met) => old + met'
+//Property setter: new value for property 'TestString1' is set by compiled expression '(old, met) => old + met'
 //'old' is old value, 'met' is metadata obj. coming from [VisitorMetadata] attribute on 'TestString1' property.

 ```